 Peppermint Ganache Pie

-There are only 6 ingredients in this pie, and it comes together in no time.
-Oh, and did I mention that it’s an Oreo crust full of chocolate ganache flavored with peppermint?
+Peppermint Ganache Pie uses only 6 ingredients, and it comes together in no time.
+Oh, and did I mention that this easy peppermint pie recipe has an Oreo crust full of chocolate ganache flavored with peppermint?

-Yeah, this Peppermint Ganache Pie is pretty much the perfect pie for your holiday table.
+Yeah, this Peppermint Ganache Pie is pretty much the perfect holiday pie recipe.

 That’s just wrong.
 I think I’m going to start a movement: #PeppermintAllYear.
 What do you think?